The teachers in

 Please ensure all your child’s things are named as a lot of school clothing is the same.

 In Science, we have been learning about different materials.
 We have explored the properties of different materials and undertaken experiments to find out which materials are best for certain objects.
-Here we are investigating absorption properties.
+Here we are sorting a variety of objects into material categories.

 There simply isn’t enough time or space to tell you about all of the amazing things that we have been doing.
 Just know, we are working hard, have a great time, and believing and achieving together!